 Warm season grass includes those grass types that will grow best in warm months of spring, summer and fall.
 Warm weather turf grass varieties include:

 It is best to do some research on which warm grass variety will do best for your growing region, as some warm season grasses are better suited to some areas over others.
-You can also consult your local Cooperative Extension Office for the best warm season grass for your area as well as instructions for planting warm season grasses and care.
+You can also consult your local Cooperative Extension Office for the best warm season grass for your area as well as instructions for

 Other than tolerance to heat, the main difference between warm season grasses and cool season grasses are that warm grasses go dormant during the coolest part of the year while cool season grasses die as temperatures rise and moisture drops.